Swedish Language Classes

 For students who have a working knowledge of Swedish, including elementary conversation and reading.
 The course will cover advanced grammar, vocabulary and conversation.
 The classes will be held in Swedish and English.

 For students who have mastered the skills at the intermediate level and want to practice the Swedish language.
-The course will focus on advanced conversation, discussions, reading, and comparisons of Swedish and American culture and traditions.
-Classes will be held in Swedish.
+If you are interested in taking this class please email firstname.lastname@example.org

 REFUND POLICY: Class fee must be paid before or at the time of the first class.
 A tuition refund is available up to two days after the date of the first class.
 Tuition is not refundable after this time.
 Please call the Museum at 773.728.8111 if you have questions.